20 Candidate Experience Survey Questions

 • Candidates rejected after an interview: You can provide a better candidate experience by providing tailored feedback to candidates who interview, but are ultimately rejected.
 Use this opportunity to ask for feedback in return by sending a brief survey asking candidates about their overall recruitment experience with your team.

-• Candidates that withdraw.
+• Candidates who withdraw.
 Learn why candidates voluntarily withdraw from your recruitment process so you can make improvements to better attract, engage, and close them.

 • Hired candidates.
 Survey new hires as part of your onboarding process to understand why they chose your company.
 This is great information to include in your employer branding materials.